darkoverlordofdata/doran-dark/readme.md

 * __attribute__((cleaup(destructor)))

 ## Why?
 'I want a new C' - catchy.
 Maybe I'll write a song.
 C is simple.
 It compiles fast.
 I didn't like Borland C++ 2.0 when it came out - too 'gimicky'.
 It's gotten better, but I still think it has a noisy syntax.

 This library is adequate for non-critical use.
 Probably 1/2 the internet runs or did run on hacks that emulate classes in javascript.

-The initial idea was to replace GLib - I like vala as a language, but the more I look at GLib and GPL, the less I like it.
-But it works great standalone.
-So I can see using it along side vala.
-Perhaps I'll return to replacing GLib at some point.

 > "C makes it easy to shoot yourself in the foot; C++ makes it harder, but when you do it blows your whole leg off" -- Bjarne Stroustrup